laminlabs/bionty-base/docs/guide/configuration.md

 Bionty tracks all supported and the currently active ontologies four `*.yaml` files.

 1. `versions.yaml`: Stores all by Bionty supported ontologies.
 Users should not edit this file.
 2. `_local.yaml`: Stores all locally available ontologies.
 Users may edit this file.
+The file is stored at `$home:/.lamin/bionty`.
 3. `_current.yaml`: Stores the currently active ontologies.
 Users should not edit this file.
 4. `_lndb.yaml`: Stores the currently active ontologies as defined by lamindb.
 Users should never edit this file directly.

-All of these `*.yaml` files are stored in the users home directory in `$home:/.lamin/bionty`.

 On startup, Bionty syncs these yaml files.
 If Bionty is used for the first time the `_local.yaml` file gets populated by the versions available in the most recent `versions.yaml`.